daniel-isidro/master_kschool/master_class_02.md

 ## PIPING

-If you can see text as output of a command, you can use that as an inout of another command
+If you can see text as output of a command, you can use that as an input of another command

 Example: